Real people. Real places. Real stories.

 - WHAT WE'RE NOT LOOKING FOR: Excessive anything.
 Think PG-13, R if necessary.
 We're not attempting to salt the earth with more cultural dogma couched as mediocre fiction, or writers who are jockeying for the title of Most Woke.
 There’s enough of that out there already.
 You want to impress us?
 Write a good story.
 You want to get published?
 Write a great one.

 - NEW STORIES AND REPRINTS: We accept previously published stories – and oh how we love a good reprint(!), as long as you, dear author, have retained full rights.
-For reprints, we pay 1 cent per word with a maximum payout of $75, and $150 for MEMBERS - the story can still be up to 15k in length, or 10k for non-members.
+For reprints, we pay 2 cents per word.

 - ONE STORY PER AUTHOR PER 90 DAYS: We do not accept multiple submissions.
 We DO accept simultaneous submissions (IE, you can send it out somewhere else at the same time.
 Just inform us immediately if it is accepted.)
 MEMBERS can submit stories once every 30 days!